revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 <details><summary><b>Show Answer</b></summary>

-- 'r','w' and 'a' these are the three mode arguments that can be passed to the open() function.
+- 'r','w' and 'a' are the three mode arguments that can be passed to the open() function.
 -
 i) 'r'-it's used for read mode.